Novica Antić: Public recognitions and awards

+He is in prison on charges of embezzling union money.

 Trade union and public work

 He is one of the founders of the Federation of Military Trade Unions of Southeast Europe (Agreement from Sarajevo, 2018, with the military trade unions of Macedonia and Slovenia).
 During his tenure at the helm of the Military Union of Serbia, this union became a member of the European Federation of Public Service Unions - EPSU and the World Federation of Public Service Unions - PSI.
 On behalf of the Military Union of Serbia, he concluded cooperation agreements with several international military and veteran organizations such as: the Union of Paratroopers of Russia, led by the hero of the USSR Colonel General Vostrotin, the Fighting Brotherhood, based in Moscow, which brings together soldiers and military veterans 33 countries of the former USSR, Asia and Europe, Officers of Russia, led by the hero of Russia, General Lipovoy, the Brotherhood of Green Berets, the Police Union of Russia and others.
 He is a member of the Halliard Foundation, which nurtures memories of the action of rescuing Allied pilots from the territory of Serbia, which was under the control of the Yugoslav Army in the homeland during the Second World War, under the command of General Dragoljub Mihailović.

 He is the author of the "Manual for the Suppression of Crime in the Military Police" (2012).
 In January 2021, he and his mother published a book about Serbs from Jasenovac entitled: "Jasenovac, my dear village."